 Project Name Description MOHCD - Very Low and Low Income Housing MOHCD's planned projects include very low and low income housing that serve households between 0-80% AMI.
-The vulnerab populations served include formerly homeless individuals and families, transitional age youth, seniors, and families.
+The vulnerable populations served include formerly homeless individuals and families, transitional age youth, seniors, and families.
 An example of a very low and low income project in the pipeline is 730 Stanyan Street.
 This project will include approximately 120 units for individuals and families earning from 30-80% AMI, including formerly homeless young adults.
 The building will include a mix of studios, 1-bedrooms, 2-bedrooms and 3-bedrooms, and a generous offering of neighborhood serving, ground floor uses.
 Construction is expected to begin in 2022 with completion in 2024.
 The majority of MOHCD's sources of funding are eligible for new production for very low and low income households, although some impact or Area Plan fees are limited to use in specific geographies, No Place Like Home funds from the State are limited to use for chronically homeless individuals, and 60% of excess ERAF allocated to MOHCD could be used for new construction.
-The estimated need to continue the City's level of effort in these categories according to the draft 2022-2031 RHNA targets for the next cycle is approximately \$5.9 billion through FY2031.
+The estimated need to continue the City's level of effort in these categories according to the draft 2022-2031 RHNA targets for the next cycle is approximately \$6.6 billion through FY2031.
 MOHCD - Moderate Income Housing MOHCD's planned projects include moderate income housing that serves households between 80-120% AMI.
 The populations served include moderate income individuals and families and educators.
 An example of a moderate income project in the pipeline is 921 Howard Street.
 This project will include 203 units for individuals and families earning from 50-120% AMI, and it will include a mix of studios 1-bedrooms, 2-bedrooms and 3-bedrooms.
 Construction is expected to begin in mid-2021 with completion in 2023.
 Certain MOHCD sources of funding are eligible for production of moderate-income rental housing, including 60% of excess ERAF allocated to MOHCD, portions of the 2015 and 2019 General Obligation bonds, and the Housing Trust Fund, which allow for the acquisition, rehabilitation and new construction of rental units serving households up to 120% AMI.
 Additionally, the G.O. bonds allow for first-time homeownership assistance programs serving households up to 175% AMI and educators up to 200% AMI, and the Housing Trust Fund allows for first-time homeownership assistance programs for households up to 120% AMI.
-A new state source, SB 2, allocates fees to local governments based on a formula.
-These fees allow for rental and ownership programs serving moderate-income households.
-They are subject to annual appropriation and expected to be available starting in 2020.
-The estimated need to continue the City's level of effort in these categories according to the draft 2022-2031 RHNA targets for the next cycle is approximately \$308 million through FY2031.
+The estimated need to continue the City's level of effort in these categories according to the draft 2023-2031 RHNA targets for the next cycle is approximately \$353 million through FY2031.
 TIDA - Treasure Island Development Authority The Disposition and Development Agreement (DDA) Housing Plan and Financing Plan for Treasure Island set forth a strategic framework for funding 2,173 of the housing units to be affordable units.
 Of these, 1,866 units are to be developed by the City with the balance to be inclusionary units constructed by Treasure Island Community Development (TICD).
 Due to an escalation in costs since 2011, an increase in the number of affordable units to be delivered, and other changes, revised funding strategies will be required to close the resultant funding gap.
 TIDA's current Capital Plan focuses on financing the initial six 100% affordable housing developments encompassing an estimated 776 units and the HealthRIGHT360 residential treatment facilities.
 These projects should transition current residents of the island eligible for replacement housing and several hundred net new affordable units.